HenReeco/starter-hugo-academic/content/project/1smartgrids/index.md

 ---
-title: Smart grids and power conservation
+title: Smart Grids and Power Conservation
 summary: Despite the efforts to modernize our power systems, use renewable energy, or backup electricity storage, catsatrohic events like Texas winter storms or California wildfires still
 tags:
 - Machine Learning